Australia is in a serious rental crisis. And with people unable to afford to rent, it is pushing people to homelessness.

 Now we aren’t saying these are for everyone, but they are certainly an option!

 This is something I’m seeing myself in Gympie around on the Sunshine Coast.
-Families that are buying caravans, campervans or RV’s and living either in the front gardens or back yards of town blocks (on friends and families properties) or living out on a piece of land.
+Families that are buying caravans, campervans or RVs and living either in the front gardens or back yards of town blocks (on friend’s and families properties) or living out on a piece of land.

 The best thing about temporarily living in a caravan is that once you have secured a rental property, you can sell the caravan and get your money back.
+If you’ll fall in love with the region, you can always rent apartments here.

 If you plan on living off-grid – you need to consider how you will power the van and dispose of sewage and access water.
+There are lots of options available for living off-grid.

 2. House Sharing